tii-qfoundry/SOP/sputtering_general.md

 ### Response Procedures
 **Burns**:
-In case of burns, apply abundant water in the shower outside of the cleanroom and inform a safety officer.
-For sever burns, avoid covering the injured area and request immediate assistance to be guided to an emergency attention area.
-Do not attempt to remove clothing or sticked nitrile (latex) gloves.
+In case of burns, apply abundant water in the shower outside of the cleanroom and inform a safety officer, prefer to avoid using DI water direclty on the wound.
+For severe burns, avoid covering the injured area and request immediate assistance to be guided to an emergency attention area.
+Do not attempt to remove clothing or sticked nitrile (or latex) gloves.

 **List emergency contact numbers**
 - Lab in charge: Boulos Alfakes 052 722 6672